THEY’RE NOT YOUR BUDDY, GUY

 To which Ted replies, “I think we’re very far apart on this.”

-And that is how I envision much of way that many on the left have navigated the Israel/Hamas conflict.
+And that is how I envision much of the way that many on the left have navigated the Israel/Hamas conflict.

 I recently overheard someone express their anger toward Israel’s continued operations, after the elimination of the most recent Hamas leader: